harryfyjiswalker/GEOL0069_Week4/README.md

 #### 2.3.2 Gaussian Mixture Models

-A GMM models the data as a weighted sum of *K* multivariate Gaussian distributions, each with its own mean **μ** and covariance **Σ** [7].
+A GMM models the data as a weighted sum of *K* multivariate Gaussian distributions, each with its own mean **μ** and covariance **Σ** [10].
 Parameters are estimated via the **Expectation-Maximisation (EM)** algorithm:

 - **E-step:** compute the posterior probability that each waveform belongs to each component.
-- **M-step:** update **μ**, **Σ**, and mixing weights to maximise the data log-likelihood.
+- **M-step:** update **μ**, **Σ**, and mixing weights to maximise the data log-likelihood.[11]

-Unlike K-Means, GMM allows each cluster to have a **different covariance structure** and outputs a *soft* classification (probability of class membership), which is better suited here because the two clusters have visibly different spreads in feature space.
-Dettmering et al. (2018) [5] demonstrated that unsupervised methods applied to CryoSat-2 stack statistics consistently outperform threshold-based approaches, achieving overall accuracies above 97%.
+These have advantages over k-means due to:
+- Flexibility in cluster shapes: GMM allows each cluster to have a different covariance structure
+- Probabilistic assignment: GMMs outputs a *soft* classification (probability of class membership), which represents ambiguous data points more completely[12]

+Again, below is an example implementation.

 ```python
 #Import GMM algorithm from scikit-learn